realworldocaml/book/en/01-prologue.md

   switching to other languages, many of which have drawn inspiration from ML.

-* Part II builds on the basics to construct more complete examples.
+* Part II builds on the basics by working through complete examples.
-  This is where you'll pick up some useful techniques for building networked systems, as well as some functional design patterns that glue together OCaml language elements in useful ways.
-The theme throughout this chapter is on networked systems, and we build a running example that will perform Internet queries using the DuckDuckGo search engine.
+  Here you'll pick up useful techniques for building networked systems, as well as functional design patterns that help combine different features of the language to good effect.
+The focus throughout this section is on networked systems, and among other examples we'll build a running example that will perform Internet queries using the DuckDuckGo search engine.

 * Part III is all about understanding the runtime system in OCaml.
 It's a remarkably simple system in comparison to other